LukasKalbertodt/stable-vec/README.md

 ## You want to contribute?

 Yes please!
 This is a rather small crate, but it could still use some developing power.
-In particular, I'm mostly interested in these two things:
+In particular, you could work on these things:

 - Rather easy: implementing new features.
 See [this issue](https://github.com/LukasKalbertodt/stable-vec/issues/3) for more information.
+- Rather easy: write more tests and examples.
 - Rather hard: verifying that the use of `unsafe` code is completely fine.
 It's not a lot of `unsafe` code and I *think* it's fine, but it would be nice to have certainty.

 I'm glad to do some mentoring for anyone interested in contributing.